AdeleneLSW15/ESP_Technical_Demo/README.md

 - TD1: Assess whether your buggy is able to perform basic Motor Control.
 - TD2: Assess sensors for your project.
 Sensors does not have to be fitted to the buggy.
 - TD3: Assess autonomous white-line following control capability of your buggy - Steering.
+Wireless Bluetooth control to turn the buggy 180 degrees.
 - TD4: Assess autonomous white-line following buggy on mini race track.
 Make the buggy robust.

 For TD4, I have used the TD3 code files but with upgraded speed.
 Furthermore, also supplied additional TCRT5000 sensors for backup.